-This led to a new type of consumer, one that is mindful and concerned not just with their own needs and wants but with the needs of their communities and the world as a whole.
+Global warming, mental health visibility, and various behavioral shifts caused by the pandemic have raised consumer awareness to an all-time high, leading up to a new type of consumer: the wise consumer, also referred to as mindful consumer.
+Simply put, the wise consumer is one that is mindful and concerned not just with their own needs and wants but with the needs of their communities and the world as a whole.

-Consumer preferences and expectations are undoubtedly changing, but this evolution goes beyond the on-page experiences of eCommerce.
-Increasingly, consumers are being driven by their values, beliefs, and ethics, as well as their practical concerns. - Adobe
+"Consumer preferences and expectations are undoubtedly changing, but this evolution goes beyond the on-page experiences of eCommerce.
+Increasingly, consumers are being driven by their values, beliefs, and ethics, as well as their practical concerns." - Adobe

 In other words, a growing number of customers care about what you stand for as a company and how you run your business as much as they care about your products.
 They are rewarding companies that stand for the values they believe in.